togwand/nixos/README.md

 TODO:
 1. Declarative installation method instead of imperative.
-2. Needed on 7.: Use nixos-generate-config data somehow to match or add to the flake installation via script.
-Also need to generate the flake.nix symlink.
-3. Fix the goddamn history options that never seem to work as I want, as well as adding vim keys for the menu for an actually faster experience with current aliases.
+2. Fix the goddamn history options that never seem to work as I want, as well as adding vim keys for the menu for an actually faster experience with current aliases.
-4. Add highlights, hooks, plugins, better completion and prompt to zsh.
+3. Add highlights, hooks, plugins, better completion and prompt to zsh.
-5. Check vimjoyer videos to keep adding to the system
+4. Check vimjoyer videos to keep adding to the system
-6. Check the programming language used for my installed pkgs (remove or replace rust ones)
+5. Check the programming language used for my installed pkgs (remove or replace rust ones)
-7. Change colorscheme and theme of terminal, neovim and make the system match it
+6. Change colorscheme and theme of terminal, neovim and make the system match it
-8. Test different app launcher and file browser (lack of features on current ones)
+7. Test different app launcher and file browser (lack of features on current ones)